 A person can drown even after exiting the water in a rare occurrence called secondary drowning.
 It is important to know the signs of secondary drowning so you can seek help for someone you love as quickly as possible.

-“Secondary drowning occurs when fluid builds up in the lungs, causing trouble breathing,” says Jean Diemer, MD, FAAP, pediatrician at Saint Francis Medical Center.
+“Secondary drowning occurs when fluid builds up in the lungs, causing trouble breathing,” says Andrew B. Boldrey, MD, FAAP, pediatrician at Ferguson Medical Group in Sikeston.
 “This can happen after a person has had a close call and struggled in the water, swallowing a significant amount of water.”